 In these prompts, you’re encouraged immerse yourself in the season by taking notice of your surroundings and all of the exciting changes.
 You can still fire up your writing if you’re not an autumn fan by comparing and contrasting fall with your favorite season.
 You’re sure to come to appreciate aspects of the season that you had previously overlooked!

 Take your writing outside with one or all of these exciting journal topics and explore the wonders of the change of seasons!

 Three Fall Writing Ideas

 Fall Journaling Topic # 1:

-Oh, and if you don’t like autumn write about that.
-Describe what it is that you don’t like, how fall makes you feel and what your favorite season is and why.
+If you don’t like autumn, write about that.
+Describe what it is that you don’t like, how fall makes you feel, and what your favorite season is and why.